 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-There were no misstatements, material or immaterial, noted as a result of our audit testing.
+There were no material misstatements as a result of the audit.
+There were uncorrected misstatements to record prepaid rent and to correct accounts payable.
+Management has determined that their effects are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.